vmware-archive/vsphere-storage-for-docker/README.md

 The download consists of 2 parts:

-1. VIB (vDVS driver): The ESX code is packaged as [a vib or an offline depot](http://pubs.vmware.com/vsphere-60/index.jsp#com.vmware.vsphere.install.doc/GUID-29491174-238E-4708-A78F-8FE95156D6A3.html#GUID-29491174-238E-4708-A78F-8FE95156D6A3)
+1. VIB (VDVS driver): The ESX code is packaged as [a vib or an offline depot](http://pubs.vmware.com/vsphere-60/index.jsp#com.vmware.vsphere.install.doc/GUID-29491174-238E-4708-A78F-8FE95156D6A3.html#GUID-29491174-238E-4708-A78F-8FE95156D6A3)
-2. Managed plugin (vDVS plugin): Plugin is available on [Docker store](https://store.docker.com/plugins/e15dc9d5-e20e-4fb8-8876-9615e6e6e852?tab=description).
+2. Managed plugin (VDVS plugin): Plugin is available on [Docker store](https://store.docker.com/plugins/e15dc9d5-e20e-4fb8-8876-9615e6e6e852?tab=description).

-Please check [vDVS Installation User Guide](http://vmware.github.io/docker-volume-vsphere/documentation/install.html) to get started.
-To ensure compatibility, make sure to use the same version of vDVS driver (on ESX) and managed plugin (on Docker host VM).
+Please check [VDVS Installation User Guide](http://vmware.github.io/docker-volume-vsphere/documentation/install.html) to get started.
+To ensure compatibility, make sure to use the same version of driver (on ESX) and managed plugin (on Docker host VM) for vSphere Storage for Docker.

 ## Supported Platforms